 Nothing beats this smoked carnitas recipe.
-They’re smoked, then braised in a citrus and pepper bath.
+A beautiful pork shoulder that’s smoked, then braised in a citrus and pepper bath.
 Then crisped up on a cast iron skillet.
 All on my pellet grill.

 It’s the best way to spend a day off!

 When going carnitas, I like to make sure I use a cut of the hog that has a higher fat content.
 Basically the same cut you’d use for a pulled pork.
 We don’t need anything lean like a tender loin, we want something with nice fact content throughout the roast.

 For these smoked carnitas, I used a bone in pork shoulder.
 You can and I might even recommend going boneless, but I went with what I had in the freezer.

 I used a rub for these carnitas, similar to my pulled pork, but added some extra seasonings:

 I’ll tell you why in a bit..